sylhare/sylhare.github.io/_posts/2022/2022-06-03-Advanced-jekyll.md

 computation on css or js files.

 You can also pre-build your jekyll site locally and push the `_site` folder, on which you may have applied some reducing tasks to skim the size of the files.
-Building your site locally also mean you can use some gem not allowed by GitHub page!
+Building your site locally also means you can use some gems not allowed by GitHub page!
 Once built you're just using GitHub's page as a web server.
 There's also [GitHub's action][11] that you can leverage to automate part of your workflow as well.